Honolulu Park Place

 No analysis available

-I searched for explicit STR allowance terms such as short-term rental allowed, STR permitted, NUC, and TVU, but found none.
-There is also no remark-based evidence that STR is permitted in this building.
+I searched for explicit STR indicators such as short-term rental allowed, STR permitted, NUC, TVU, or vacation-rental language and found none.
+Nothing in the public remarks suggests short-term rentals are allowed in this building.

-I searched for mandatory hotel-pool wording like required participation, must be in the rental program, or cannot opt out, but found no evidence.
-With no STR permission shown in the remarks, mandatory pool participation is also false.
+I searched for wording like mandatory hotel pool, required participation, must rent through a program, or cannot opt out and found nothing.
+With no evidence that STR is allowed, mandatory pool participation is also false.

 No analysis available